 Where land excavations or filling has been permitted, provision shall be made for the safe conduct of surface water across the face of the slope, for subsurface drainage as necessary and to prevent materials from washing across or upon the property of another.

-Ponds and retention or detention facilities shall be employed as required by the Town.
+Ponds and retention or detention facilities shall be employed as required by the designated Engineer.

-All drainage systems and stormwater sewer capacity shall be designed to handle the anticipated flows from the entire upstream drainage basin when fully developed according to existing zoning, and these anticipated flows shall be determined by the Town unless approval is given by the Town to size otherwise.
+All drainage systems and stormwater sewer capacity shall be designed to handle the anticipated flows from the entire upstream drainage basin when fully developed according to existing zoning, and these anticipated flows shall be determined by the designated Engineer unless approval is given by the designated Engineer to size otherwise.

 In order to expedite surface drainage, a minimum grade of 0.5% shall be employed on all newly finished swales, unless otherwise required.

-Sedimentation basins shall be employed during or after construction as required by the Town to prevent siltation or turbidity in watercourses or drainage systems.
+Sedimentation basins shall be employed during or after construction as required by the designated Engineer to prevent siltation or turbidity in watercourses or drainage systems.

-Surface waters and drainage, where identified as being significant sources of groundwater replenishment and where such resources are being utilized as a potable water supply, shall not be revised or altered except by approval of the Town.
+Surface waters and drainage, where identified as being significant sources of groundwater replenishment and where such resources are being utilized as a potable water supply, shall not be revised or altered except by approval of the designated Engineer.